souliss/soulissapp/README.md

 ## Privacy

 Play store requires me to advise you about the fact SoulissApp is requesting RECORD_AUDIO permission.
 Actually, nothing is being recorded, that permission is requested only when synching lights to music.
-Audio flows thru main channel, requiring that permission.
+Audio has to flow thru main channel, thus requiring that permission.

+More in general, SoulissApp DOES NOT track, record or share ANY user information whatsoever.
+You can check it in the sources